Updated: May 23

 Inflammation can lead to insulin resistance, which can contribute to weight gain and difficulty losing weight.
 Hormonal imbalances can interfere with metabolism, appetite regulation, and fat storage, leading to weight gain and metabolic dysfunction.
 Impaired nutrient absorption can impact the body's ability to use nutrients efficiently, leading to fatigue, cravings, and overeating.

-Additionally, poor elimination pathways can contribute to a toxic burden on the body, which can make it more difficult to lose weight.
+Poor elimination pathways can also contribute to a toxic burden on the body, which can make it more difficult to lose weight.
 Toxins can interfere with the body's metabolic processes, leading to a slower metabolism, decreased energy levels, and difficulty losing weight.

 If you avoid these ten mistakes, you'll be able to safely and healthily lose weight while maintaining your high-performing career.